Let’s be realistic here. No one needs another trite phrase to tell them why or why not their book cover design matters.

 Your cover really has to work regarding promoting and selling your book.
 In the digital age, the cover becomes the product thumbnail and is arguably more important than ever in grabbing attention.

 Which amounts to this—a highly capable and talented designer may not be a great cover designer.
-Be aware of this when researching and securing professional help for your cover.
+Know of this when researching and securing professional help for your cover.

 A picture is worth…